The paradigm of warm quintessential inflation and spontaneous baryogenesis: Late Time Cosmology

-which implies effective potential for $\phi$\, , \, .
-Eq. (\ref{frwfeq}) tells us that, in this case, the effect of coupling is incorporated solely in the effective potential which might be used for rough estimates.
-It should be noted that in case of coupling to standard cold matter, Eqs. (\ref{wnu1}) and (\ref{frwfeq}) are exact in the matter dominated regime.
-In case of coupling to massive neutrino matter, these equations are approximate as $\omega_\nu$ is evolving, and for detailed investigations, one should use the set of coupled equations (\ref{frwconsnu}) and (\ref{frwfdeqnu}).
-Using a specific form of the conformal coupling, we have $A(\phi)=e^{\alpha \gamma \phi/\mpl}$ so that
+defined up to an additive constant.
+Eq. (\ref{frwfeqd}) tells us that, in this case, the effect of coupling is incorporated solely in the effective potential which might be used for rough estimates.
+It should be noted that in case of coupling to standard cold matter, Eqs. (\ref{wnu1}) and (\ref{frwfeqd}) are exact in the matter dominated regime.
+In case of coupling to massive neutrino matter, these equations are approximate as $w_\nu$ is evolving, and for detailed investigations, one should use the set of coupled equations (\ref{frwconsnu}) and (\ref{frwfdeqnu}).
+Using a specific form of the conformal coupling, we have $A(\phi)=e^{\alpha \gamma \phi/\mpl}$ \cite{Geng:2015fla} so that